MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/overview-privacy-controls.md

 - **Neither** No diagnostic data about Office client software running on the user’s device is collected and sent to us.
 This option, however, significantly limits our ability to detect, diagnose, and remediate problems your users may encounter using Office.

 Required diagnostic data could include, for example, information about the version of Office installed on the device or include information that indicates that Office applications are crashing when trying to open documents.
 Optional diagnostic data could include information about the time it takes to save a document, which could indicate an issue specific to saving to your device.
-We’ll be providing more information in the coming weeks about required and optional diagnostic data.

 If you choose to send us optional diagnostic data, required diagnostic data is also included.